1809-UTA-Java/MavenDemo/Readme.md

 # Maven
 Build automation and dependency management tool.
 Once installed, use with the `mvn` command.
 Allows for a project to be IDE agnostic.
+See the official Maven project for documentation: http://maven.apache.org/index.html as well as the mvn repository to find available libraries: https://mvnrepository.com/

 ## Example commands
 Create a new Maven project with the quickstart archetype.
 Change groupId and artifactId arguments as needed: